wleoncio/pomodoro/README.md

 # Installation

-Just copy everything into your folder.
+Just copy everything into a folder.

 # Usage